Research output per year

 As a former MEP Molly is now expert on the legislative process of the European Union and the Brexit process, especially the economics and trade aspects.

 Molly has published widely and in a range of different outlets.
-Most recently she co-authored a textbook Introducing a New Economics and the second edition of her Environment and Economy was published in September 2020.
+Most recently she published a book on Sustainable Finance with Springer and she preciously co-authored a textbook Introducing a New Economics.
+The second edition of her Environment and Economy was published in September 2020.

 She has previously supervised five students to completion including: